damianhakert/damianhakert.github.io/source/jobs/marketing-executive-assistant/index.html.md

 * Be willing and ready to learn new things and jump in and help when new tasks come up.
 * Make sure all new team members on the marketing team are onboarded and added to all relevant calendar invites.
 * Answer emails on behalf of the CMO when possible.
+* Assist CMO and team reconcile marketing budget.
+* Ensure all bonuses for team are tracked w/ HR and manager.

 ## Requirements
 * Strong english skills.